WRHS English Department Program Guide

 @ Shakespeare (H/CPA, Grades 11, 12) 2½ credits

 This course presents a study of Elizabethan times and selected works of William Shakespeare.
 This course provides students with close textual readings of the Bard's poetry and dramas.
 Dramatizations, criticisms and research projects complement the texts.
-Students will write at least one critique.
+Students will write at least one literary analysis.

 Back to Course List